Learn more about the project and what we've heard from you so far.

 There are few public open spaces in Southwest Thurston County.
 This project is the first step to explore and develop a plan for connecting communities with a non-motorized pathway, like the Chehalis Western Trail.
 The new trail would offer both outdoor recreation and transportation options that could serve people of all ages and abilities.
 Such a trail would be open to activities such as walking, jogging, bicycling, equestrian uses, skating, dog walking, wildlife viewing, and others.

 How is this project funded?

 The total budget for this planning effort is $173,410 – and it covers studying the feasibility of building and maintaining a new trail corridor, and strategies for future implementation.
 At this time, no funding is available for acquiring properties, conducting necessary environmental studies, design and engineering, or construction.

 This project is funded by a $150,000 federal Surface Transportation Block Grant and $23,410 matching funds from Thurston County.

 So you’re going to build a trail, right?

 Hopefully someday!
 But right now, this is just a study to understand what it would take – is there community support for a trail?
 Where does it make the most sense (based on cost and community priorities) to build a trail?
 What are possible funding sources to pay for a trail?
-All these are questions Thurston County needs answers to before committing to building a trail.
+These are all questions Thurston County needs answers to before committing to building a trail.